Art and exhibitions 2021

 Cassell has created four new, site-specific works for Glyndebourne, referencing the organic forms she discovered when first visiting the site two years ago.

-Cassell’s work will be exhibited alongside permanent sculptures in the gardens – Draped Reclining Woman by Henry Moore, Nic Fiddian-Green’s Fire, and Triangles 5 (Bridge) by Nicholas Hare, which is on display for another year.
+Her work is being exhibited alongside permanent sculptures in the gardens – Draped Reclining Woman by Henry Moore, Nic Fiddian-Green’s Fire, and Triangles 5 (Bridge) by Nicholas Hare, which is on display for another year.

 Detail from Apus (Wild Honeysuckle) by Victoria Sebag